lbuk/brownfieldgrids/README.md

 ```
 ![Brownfield Register and NLUD Map](https://github.com/lbuk/brownfieldgrids/blob/master/img/brownfieldgrid_register_nlud_woolwich_dockyard.png)

-## Applications
-The brownfieldgrids package can be used to create maps of brownfield land in London using a variety of data sources.
-The maps can be exported from R and critically used as part of reports, articles and masterplans.

 ## Data
 This package makes use of [OpenStreetMap](https://www.openstreetmap.org/#map=19/51.48246/-0.06890&layers=NDG) brownfields, which OpenStreetMap defines as: “land scheduled for new development which was previously used for industrial purposes or some commercial uses”.
 The package makes extensive use of open data from the Brownfield Register and the NLUD.